Sustainability by Outnorth

-As Scandinavia's leading outdoor supplier, we have a responsibility to conduct our business as sustainably as possible.
+We have the responsibility to run our business as sustainably as we can.
 Our goal is to inspire more people to spend time outdoors, and therefore we must do our part to ensure that this will be possible for everyone in the future as well.
-Here you can find Outnorth's first sustainability report.
-Like all companies, we have many challenges to face, but we take sustainability issues very seriously, and will work hard and long-term to be a role model in the industry.
-The report tells you what we have achieved so far and what our goals are.

-In the fight for environmental protection and against global warming, we have set long-term goals to reduce our greenhouse gas emissions and become completely climate neutral in the long term.
-We support the Paris Agreement and in particular pursue the goals that are affected by our own business activities.
-The climate goal is perhaps the most important of them.
-But we also see microplastics in the oceans, working conditions of our subcontractors, chemicals and sustainable consumption as very important issues for our company.
+In the fight for environmental protection and against global warming, we have set long-term goals to reduce our greenhouse gas emissions and become completely climate neutral.
+But we also see microplastics in the oceans, working conditions of our subcontractors, chemical issues as well as sustainable consumption as very important issues for our company.

 For social issues, we significantly benefit from our membership in amfori BSCI by auditing our subcontractors according to the joint code of conduct and helping factories to improve working conditions for their employees.

-Through our Urberg brand, we are also a member of 1%ForthePlanet and every year we donate substantial funds to environmental organizations.
-For example, we have supported the WWF and the Swedish Society for Nature Conservation.
-We are also associated with the “Fur Free Alliance” and require our suppliers to ensure that merino wool is Mulesing-free.
+We are also associated with the “Fur Free Retailers” and require our suppliers to ensure that all merino wool is Mulesing-free.

 We try to encourage more people to spend time outdoors, and we are proud to support organizations such as the Swedish Outdoor Association, the Swedish Tourist Board and the Adventure Academy.